 When most people think of surgical vision correction, the procedure that first comes to mind is LASIK surgery.
 While LASIK is an extremely effective treatment for many, it is not a universal solution.
 Patients who suffer from presbyopia, those with high degrees of hyperopia or myopia, patients with cataracts, or those with certain irregularities of the eye may not be suitable candidates for LASIK.
-Fortunately, intraocular lenses placed by our Chicago surgeons offer an effective alternative treatment.
+Fortunately, intraocular lenses placed by our Chicago area surgeons offer an effective alternative treatment.
 To learn more about how you can benefit from intraocular lenses, please contact our practices in Chicago, Highland Park or Hoffman Estates.

-Cataracts occur when the crystalline lens within the eye becomes clouded or discolored, making a patient's vision hazy or blurred.
+Cataracts occur when the natural crystalline lens within the eye becomes clouded or discolored, making a patient’s vision hazy or blurred.
 While cataracts can occur in patients of any age, they are most likely to occur in patients over the age of 60.
-We offer laser cataract surgery to break up and remove the clouded lens, and replace it with an intraocular lens (IOL) that restores clear vision.
+We offer laser cataract surgery to break up and remove the clouded lens and replace it with an intraocular lens (IOL) that restores clear vision.

-Types of IOL's Used During Cataract Surgery
+Types of IOL’S Used for Cataract Surgery

-Enhanced Accuracy with the ORA System
+Enhanced Accuracy With the ORA System

-For patients who are having toric or multifocal intraocular lenses implanted, patients who suffer from astigmatism, or patients who have had prior refractive corneal surgery, we offer the WaveTec ORA system at two of our locations.
+For patients who are having toric or multifocal intraocular lenses implanted, patients who suffer from astigmatism, or patients who have had prior refractive corneal surgery, we offer the Alcon ORA system at two of our locations.
 Our doctors can discuss this method in further detail and determine if it is right for you.

 Phakic Intraocular Lenses

 Phakic intraocular lenses are designed to correct extreme cases of nearsightedness.
 They are especially beneficial for patients who have been ruled out as LASIK candidates because of especially thin corneas, dry eyes, or oversized pupils.
-Using either the Verisyse or Staar Visian ICL phakic IOL's, we can offer patients improved vision and increased freedom from contact lenses or glasses.
-During an outpatient surgical procedure, these IOL's are placed over the natural lens of the eye in order to effectively treat high degrees of myopia.
+Using either the Artisan or Staar Visian ICL phakic IOL’s, we can offer patients improved vision and increased freedom from contact lenses or glasses.
+During an outpatient surgical procedure, these IOL’s are placed over the natural lens of the eye in order to effectively treat high degrees of myopia.
 This advanced technology offers long-lasting benefits similar to those achieved with LASIK.